SirSerje/react-webpack-boilerplate/README.md

 > Can I use this template for docker build?

 You can try to put this build in docker, but this option is not tested for this time.

+> My dist folder doesn't refresh after each build

+CleanWebpackPlugin was removed to minimize package.
+Potentially you can receive this bug if your shell do not support `rm -rf` command (windows).

 Do not hasitate!
 Add issues, PR's, feature requests in the [issues](https://github.com/SirSerje/react-webpack-boilerplate/issues) or [pull request](https://github.com/SirSerje/react-webpack-boilerplate/pulls) page